Skip to content

 Carlota Perez (technological revolutions): ICT has reached the turning point — speculation gives way to productive deployment — while AI is simultaneously in irruption.
 Two revolutions overlapping like this is historically rare and may explain the exceptional turbulence of the current period.

 Strauss and Howe (generational cycles): an 80-year cycle where the 1780s, 1860s, 1940s, and 2020s each produced fundamental institutional restructuring.
-Their predicted resolution of the current Fourth Turning: approximately 2026.
+Their predicted resolution of the current Fourth Turning landed in 2026.
+We are inside the resolution window now, reading the institutional rearrangement as it arrives.

 Acemoglu and Robinson (Why Nations Fail): the crucial variable — transitions can go either way.
 The same technological shock produces inclusive institutions in one country and extractive institutions in the next.
 England and Spain encountered the same 16th-century revolution.
 One built broadly, one built narrowly.
 The consequences echoed for 400 years.